hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 But "always feeling" does not mean "feeling always".
-We should not confuse the properties of the time slices with properties of brain states, or even worse, the sensations they give rise to.
+We should not confuse the properties of the time slices with properties of the sensations they give rise to (fallacy of composition).
-This is the fundamental (but understandable) error of the presentist.
+This is the fundamental error of the presentist.
 Still, some work is required to see where the duration and succession of our experience of time comes from.
 I have sketched some arguments, and hope to fill out the details in